 Understand culture and language

 Although cultural nuances may seem insignificant during the planning stages it is essential to properly prepare to meet the needs of the local market.
-To avoid any unfortunate events that may occur due to lack of knowledge about the cultural difference of a new market, it is vital for companies to gain deep knowledge on the culture and language of a new market before developing their market entry strategies.
+To avoid any unfortunate events that may occur due to a lack of knowledge about the cultural difference of a new market, it is vital for companies to gain deep knowledge of the culture and language of a new market before developing their strategies.

 Ready to overcome market entry challenges?
-Know how Infiniti helps companies overcome market entry barriers with robust market entry strategies.
+Know how Infiniti helps companies overcome market entry barriers with robust market entry strategies by submitting a free proposal request.

 Review local laws, regulations and bureaucracy